-For the remainder of suppliers- contact was made through the way of a letter outlining to them the Transparency Act rules, Serimax commitment to adhere to the Norwegian Law and that suppliers would be required to work with Serimax to ensure compliance with the law.
+For the remainder of suppliers- contact was made in 2023 through the way of a letter outlining to them the Transparency Act rules, Serimax commitment to adhere to the Norwegian Law and that suppliers would be required to work with Serimax to ensure compliance with the law.
 The suppliers were then invited to sign up for Ecovadis and provide all relevant information to this website.
 This was managed by our Group Sourcing team- and reviewed for any areas of concern.
+In 2024-25 work has continued with the same suppliers who underwent the checks outlined above- therefore the assessment remains low risk.